GalvanizeOpenSource/learn-to-code-intro-css/README.md

-# Learn to Code - Intro to HTML
+# Learn to Code - Intro to CSS

 Brought to you by Galvanize.
 Learn more about the way we teach code at [galvanize.com](galvanize.com).